Interactive Activities for German Teachers and Learners

 Please let me know how we can improve our sites in any way.

-Catherine Murphy, July 2008
+Catherine Murphy, December 2020

-."If your child is stuck learning lists of German vocab, or how to unravel “der, die and das”, a visit to Gut is recommended.
+"If your child is stuck learning lists of German vocab, or how to unravel “der, die and das”, a visit to Gut is recommended.
 With familiar headings such as pets, food and clothes, a pupil starting out with the language should be able to find the topic they are working on.
 They can then feast on inter-active exercises as they wish.
 Different strategies work for different pupils, so the site’s range of approaches is really gut: there are writing, matching and crossword exercises, pictures, text and listening tasks.
 All offer the instant feedback that you do not enjoy in the classroom until books come back from teacher.
 A new site, Gut covers only years 7-9 (ages 12-14), but it shows that learning at home does not require a flashy “wow” factor when variety and good exercises are on offer."

 Shortlisted for "Best Online Learning Resource", BETT Awards